Dagger categories via anti-involutions and positivity: Dagger categories

-and it restricts to an equivalence between the full $2$-subcategory of indefinite complete dagger categories and the full $2$-subcategory of those anti-involutive categories where each object admits at least one fixed point structure. \end{thm} To fully capture dagger categories, we additionally introduce the concept of a ``positivity notion'' $P$ on an anti-involutive category (Definition \ref{defn:positivity}), which one can think of as specifying a collection of Hermitian pairings on the category that we prefer to call positive.
-We then define $\PCat$ to be the $2$-category of anti-involutive categories equipped with a positivity notion.
+To fully capture dagger categories, we will introduce some extra structure on an anti-involutive category.
+More specifically, we define a Hermitian fixed point $h: x \to dx$ in Definition \ref{defn:hermfixpt} as a homotopy $\Z/2$-fixed point under $\Z/2$-action on the maximal subgroupoid induced by $d$.
+The main concept we introduce to reconcile anti-involutive categories with dagger categories is a ``positivity notion" on an anti-involutive category (Definition \ref{defn:positivity}), which is a certain collection of Hermitian fixed points on its objects.
+The intuition behind a positivity notion is two-fold: \begin{enumerate} \item is specifies the isomorphisms $dx \cong x$ necessary to make $d$ the identity on objects; \item it specifies a collection of Hermitian pairings on the category that we prefer to call positive, compare Example \ref{ex:hilb}. \end{enumerate} We then define $\PCat$ to be the $2$-category of anti-involutive categories equipped with a positivity notion.
 This approach is in part motivated by LeFanu Lumsdaine's mathoverflow answer \cite{MO-evil}, which suggests to encode dagger categories by keeping track of a coherent involution and ``unitary fixed point data''.
 Our main theorem states that these indeed form an equivalent notion to dagger categories. \begin{thm} There the above adjunction lifts to a biequivalence of $2$-categories

 that commutes with the forgetful functors to $\Cat$. \end{thm}